Get

 Savannah Cat Overview

-First-generation crosses (F1) tend to be larger than later ones (F2, F3) because they are not as far removed from their original wild ancestors.
-Later generations also tend to be more docile, which is something to consider if you are looking for a furry buddy.
+First-generation crosses (F1) are larger than later ones (F2, F3) because they are not as far removed from their original wild ancestors.
+Later generations are more docile, which is something to consider.

-Their striking fur coat is short, dense, and comes in colors that range from black to brown spotted tabby to silver spotted tabby.
+Their striking fur coat is short and dense and comes in colors that range from black to brown spotted tabby to silver spotted tabby.
 Their distinctive, almond-shaped eyes have a piercing, intelligent look.

-Savannah Cats are very athletic, energetic, and love to play and hunt.
+Savannah Cats are very athletic and energetic and love to play and hunt.
 They like a lot of attention and interaction and are unhappy if left alone for long periods.

 Although they have many appealing qualities, the Savannah Cat is not recommended for first-time cat owners due to their wild nature.
-When looking for one, it’s important to check what generation it is as that can greatly affect its temperament.
+When looking for one, it’s important to check their generation since it can significantly affect their temperament.

 Image Credit: Jarry, Shutterstock